Community and Economic Development Division

 SODA CED assists member governments in the identification of potential infrastructure projects and provides technical assistance with the development of applications for both the Community Development Block Grant/Economic Development Infrastructure Financing (CDBG/EDIF) program and the Economic Development Administration (EDA) program.

-Additionally, SODA CED prepares and updates a Comprehensive Economic Development Strategy (CEDS) every three years with annual amendments as needed.
-The goal of the CEDS process is to facilitate the planning process for the region by generating a locally based blueprint for economic growth and development.
-The CEDS also allows communities within the region to be eligible for federal Economic Development Administration (EDA) funding and identifies specific economic development projects.
-The CEDS is also recognized asan eligible planning document for other federal funding
+Additionally, SODA CED prepares a regional economic development plan every five years, called the Comprehensive Economic Development Strategy (CEDS), with annual amendments as needed.
+The CEDS utilizes local data to build a regional blueprint for economic growth and development.
+The CEDS document also allows communities within the region to be eligible for federal Economic Development Administration (EDA) funding and identifies specific economic development projects.
+The CEDS is also recognized as an eligible planning document for other federal funding.
+Click here to view or download the SODA CEDS 2020-2024.

 Community Development Block Grants